Northern Ireland Executive: Reformation

 On 11 January 2020, the Executive was re-formed with Arlene Foster as First Minister and Sinn Féin's Michelle O'Neill as deputy First Minister following the New Decade, New Approach agreement.
 All five parties joined the government; other ministers include Edwin Poots (DUP); Robin Swann (UUP), Nichola Mallon (SDLP), Gordon Lyons (DUP), and Declan Kearney (SF).
 Alliance Party leader Naomi Long was appointed justice minister.
 At the first session of the assembly, Foster stated that it was "time for Stormont to move forward".
-The new speaker of the assembly is a member of Sinn Féin.
-The collapse of this executive led to the 2022 Northern Ireland Assembly election.
+The new speaker of the Assembly was a member of Sinn Féin.
+The collapse of this Executive led to the 2022 Northern Ireland Assembly election.

+On 3 February 2022, Paul Givan resigned as First Minister, which automatically resigned Michelle O'Neill as deputy first minister and collapsed the executive of Northern Ireland.

+On 30 January 2024, leader of the DUP Jeffrey Donaldson announced that the DUP would restore an executive government on the condition that new legislation was passed by the UK House of Commons.

 Executive committee

-No executive has been formed since the 2022 Northern Ireland Assembly election.
-Before that, members of the last executive were elected on 11 January 2020.
+On 8 May 2024, Conor Murphy stepped down as Minister for the Economy.
+First Minister Michelle O'Neill said that Deirdre Hargey will serve as an interim Minister for the Economy.

+On 3 February 2025, Sinn Fein announced a reshuffle of their ministerial posts as a result of Conor Murphy's election to the Seanad Éireann, with John O'Dowd becoming Minister of Finance, Caoimhe Archibald serving as Minister for the Economy and Liz Kimmins becoming the Minister for Infrastructure.

 Ministers are assisted by backbench "Assembly private secretaries" (equivalent to parliamentary private secretaries).
-The non-political Attorney General for Northern Ireland is the chief legal advisor to the Executive, appointed by the First Minister and deputy First Minister, and may also attend Executive meetings.
+The non-political Attorney General for Northern Ireland is the chief legal advisor to the Executive, appointed by the first minister and deputy first minister, and may also attend Executive meetings.